colyseus/docs/docs/server/room.md

 If left non-implemented, it always returns `true` - allowing any client to connect.

 !!!
 Tip "Getting player's IP address"
     You can use the `request` variable to retrieve the user's IP address, http headers, and more.
-E.g.: `request.headers['x-forwarded-for'] || request.connection.remoteAddress`
+E.g.: `request.headers['x-forwarded-for'] || request.socket.remoteAddress`

 **Implementations examples**